As the financial advisor for More Than Money I wanted to take a look at Vitality Life Insurance and shares my review and experience.

 If you’re reading this for the first time and have no idea who I am… I forgive you.
 I’m a humble advisor and the proud joint owner of More Than Money.
 It’s my goal to protect as many families as possible.

 So, back to my review of why I chose Vitality Life to insure me…

-Before we start, if you’re serious about Vitality and genuinely want to know more before getting a quote then read this whole article in full.
+Before we start, if you’re serious about Vitality Life Insurance and genuinely want to know more before getting a quote then read this whole review in full.
 I explain everything from the quality of their cover, to how their rewards and discounts work.

 I also talk specifically about the Apple Watch 6 offer for £37 and how it works and if it’s worth it or not.

 This article takes 8 minutes to read in full, but trust me, it’s worth it.

 For me, Vitality were the best choice – and not just because the sausage dog on their TV ads makes me laugh, or because you get free rewards like an Apple watch and free Nero’s – although they are lovely added extras!